Mekari Qontak

 Lead Conversion Process

-The series of steps or actions to convert a lead into a customer.
+The steps to turn a lead into a customer.

 Lead Conversion Rate